Transform Your Thinking; Transform Your Life

 Now bring your object of love to the forefront of your mind and begin to feel the love you have for this object.
 So for myself I bring Marley moo to the forefront of my mind and think of the funny antics he does.
 Now really start to explore that feeling, the feeling of love you have for your object in your minds eye.
 Don’t worry if you feel a little resistance at first, be kind to yourself and be patient.
 Try to find where the feeling is coming from, do you notice how the feeling grows the more you explore it.
 Again don’t panic if you feel resistance to this, it is all ok, it just means a little more patience and kindness towards yourself is needed.

-Now feel that love start to consume you, feel it’s warmth, is your smile hurting you cheeks yet.
+Feel that love start to consume you, feel it’s warmth, is your smile hurting you cheeks yet.
 If you are having trouble visualising, please still use loving kindness with yourself, this is not going to be easy for some.
 Tell yourself it’s ok we can have another go later, always be patient and kind towards yourself and even that is practicing loving kindness.

 You may wish to stay here meditating on the love you have found inside yourself, and that’s perfectly ok, however if you want to send that love out to others, continue to practice as described below.